 Richard Castle's novels in the "Nikki Heat" series have been released (and made the New York Times bestseller list), along with a graphic novel "adaptation" of Deadly Storm.
 He also has a website, Twitter feed and Facebook account.
 The catch, of course, is that Richard Castle is the entirely fictional mystery-writer-turned-police-consultant on Castle.
 The production team are clearly having fun with it, having put on the website an entire bibliography for a fictional author consisting of over twenty books, of which only three or four are actually 'real'.
 The "Nikki Heat'' books get special mention; they're written entirely in character, including dedications, acknowledgements, interviews with the author, 'About the Author' sections, and back-cover blurbs, with pictures of actor Nathan Fillion used to represent the fictional author he plays.

-You, too can own Buffy'sscythe!
+You, too can own Buffy the Vampire Slayer's scythe!
 It slices, it dices, it even makes Julienned Vampire (right before they dust).
 You can also buy a PuppetAngel (or Spike).
 There's also a published Slayer's Handbook, and Fred's stuffed toy rabbit.
 On a different side of things, Lorne headlines a Las Vegas show in one episode.
 This was done by having Lorne headline a show in Las Vegas, and filming it.

 Tek Jansen has been made into a real comic by Oni Press, an independent comic company.
 One can argue that the original prose novel which served as the first appearances of Tek Jensen (with an outdated character design of Colbert photoshopped in a spacesuit) has not been released, so there is no true defictionalization yet.